SUBMIT

 Finding Funding Pain Points And Tracking Progress

-Ackerman spoke on the “Driving Giving: Insights From the Women and Girls Index” panel alongside Maheen Kaleem, Esq.
-VP of Operations and Programs for Grantmakers for Girls of Color and Noorain Khan, Senior Advisor to the President at the Ford Foundation and Girl Scouts of the USA.
-Kaleem spoke about using data and research to find gaps in their own advocacy.
-Her president, Dr. Monique Couvson, found that research on the underinvestment of Black, Brown, and other gender expansive youth of color illustrates the narrative that folks in this group “fine,” leading to investors to not care enough about Black girls to invest in their betterment.
+She also spoke on the “Driving Giving: Insights From the Women and Girls Index” panel alongside Maheen Kaleem, Esq.
+VP of Operations and Programs for Grantmakers for Girls of Color and Noorain Khan, senior advisor to the president at the Ford Foundation and Girl Scouts of the USA.
+Maheen spoke about using data and research to find gaps in their own advocacy.
+Her president, Dr. Monique Couvson, found that research on the underinvestment of Black, Brown, and other gender-expansive youth of color illustrates the narrative that folks in this group are “fine,” leading to investors to not care enough about Black girls to invest in their betterment.

 “Our latest strategy is based on long form studies of families, of girls, post covid.
 Their lives transformed radically and we need to know what they’re experiencing and both qualitative and quantitative data has driven that,” says Khan.